Murli0399/Java_Interview_Question/README.md

 - 1 .
 Why is Java so popular?
 - 2 .
 What is platform independence?
 - 3 .
 What is bytecode?
 - 4 .
-Compare JDK vs JVM vs JRE
+Compare JDK vs JVM vs JRE.
 - 5 .
 What is the role of a classloader in Java?

 ### Wrapper Classes